-99. Section 1798.99.31(a)(7) compels businesses to display their privacy policies and community standards "concisely, prominently, and using clear language suited to the age of children likely to access that online service, product, or feature."
+- 101. Section 1798.99.31(a)(7) compels businesses to display their privacy policies and community standards "concisely, prominently, and using clear language suited to the age of children likely to access that online service, product, or feature."
 This provision is rife with ambiguity, as the legislation provides no direction on what such age-appropriate language may look like.
 If a site is equally accessible to 4-year-olds, 8-year-olds, and 15-year-olds, for example, the provision does not specify which type of language would be "suited"-and whether that language must in all instances to be suited to the youngest child likely to access the site or could differ among users.
-Nor does the provision give any indication as to how compliance would be measured, again leaving those subjective decisions entirely in the hands of the Attorney General.

-100. Section 1798.99.31(b)(1) forbids businesses from "us[ing]" the personal information of minors in any way that the business "knows, or has reason to know" is "materially detrimental to the physical health, mental health, or well-being of a child."
+Nor does the provision give any indication as to how compliance would be measured, again leaving those subjective decisions entirely in the hands of the Attorney General. - 102.
+Section 1798.99.31(b)(1) forbids businesses from "us[ing]" the personal information of minors in any way that the business "knows, or has reason to know" is "materially detrimental to the physical health, mental health, or well-being of a child."
 The law provides no guidance as to what types of personal-information uses would result in such knowledge, or even the meaning of the undefined term "materially detrimental" harm to a child's "well-being."
-Under the section's plain text, a business must change its services if a single child might suffer any of these unnamed harms-and again, the Attorney General has complete discretion to assess whether the business should have known about these harms, or even what the harms are in the first place.
+Under the section's plain text, a business must change its services if a single child might suffer any of these unnamed harms-and again, the Attorney General has complete discretion to assess whether the business should have known about these harms, or even what the harms are in the first place. - 103.
+Sections 1798.99.31(b)(3) and (b)(4) expose online services to significant liability unless they can prove that their use of personal information advances the "best interests of children," however a regulator chooses to define that. - 104.
+Section 1798.99.31(b)(7) precludes businesses from using so-called "dark patterns" to "lead or encourage children ... to take any actions that the business knows, or has reason to know, is materially detrimental to the child's physical health, mental health, or well-being."
+This provision, too, fails to define pivotal terms, including as to the core definition of dark patterns itself, and leaves regulators with impermissible discretion as to application.

-- 101. Sections 1798.99.31(b)(3) and (b)(4) expose online services to significant liability unless they can prove that their use of personal information advances the "best interests of children," however a regulator chooses to define that. - 102.
-Section 1798.99.31(b)(7) precludes businesses from using "dark patterns" to "lead or encourage children ... to take any actions that the business knows, or has reason to know, is materially detrimental to the child's physical health, mental health, or well-being."
-This provision, too, fails to define pivotal terms and leaves regulators with complete discretion as to application. - 103.
-AB 2273 repeatedly uses vague and undefined terms to describe businesses' key obligations under the law, leaving the Attorney General with virtually boundless discretion.
-Accordingly, the law fails to provide constitutionally sufficient notice, and invites arbitrary and discriminatory enforcement against disfavored content, viewpoints, and speakers.
+105. AB 2273 repeatedly uses vague and undefined terms to describe businesses' key obligations under the law, leaving the Attorney General with virtually boundless discretion.
+Accordingly, both as a facial matter and as applied to NetChoice's covered members, the law fails to provide constitutionally sufficient notice, and invites arbitrary and discriminatory enforcement against disfavored content, viewpoints, and speakers.

+COUNT FOUR:

-COUNT FOUR: VIOLATION OF THE COMMERCE CLAUSE OF THE U.S. CONSTITUTION, PURSUANT TO 42 U.S.C. § 1983
+VIOLATION OF THE COMMERCE CLAUSE OF THE U.S. CONSTITUTION, PURSUANT TO 42 U.S.C. § 1983 (FACIAL AND AS APPLIED)